mattermost/docs/source/install/troubleshooting.rst

 **Mattermost Browser App**

 The browser-based app does not produce additional log files.
-If the app has to be debugged use the development tools integrated in your browser.
+If the app has to be debugged, use the development tools integrated in your browser.

 **Mattermost Push Notification Service**